JonathanItz/jonathanitz/README.md

 ## Hello!

 I'm a full stack web developer.
-I focus on the TALL stack but work with all things related to the web.
-View my repos and connect with me below!
+My main focus is the TALL stack but I work with all things related to the web.
+I've been programming since 2017 and have created many things I'm proud of.
+I program is a couple different languages but PHP and JavaScript are my favorite.

 ### Here's my main tech stack